Research Laboratory of Ruben Cloete

 Collaborating Parties:

-The late Dr Graeme Jacobs – Stellenbosch University (deceased)
+The late Dr Graeme Jacobs – University of Stellenbosch (deceased)

 Nature and purpose: